QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 }
 ```
 When Diplomat sees `Foo::get_bar`, it sees the expanded `self: &Foo<'a>`
-parameter and the returned `&'a Bar` type, and infers that the output shouldn't
-outlive the `&self` parameter because they both have `'a`.
+parameter and the returned `&'a Bar` type, and sees that they both contain `'a`.
+Here, `'a` is the lifetime of some `Bar` value, but Diplomat has no way of
+knowing where that `Bar` value is, or how long it lives for.
+But it does know
+that however long it lives for, `Foo<'a>` is guaranteed to outlive it.
+Therefore, by enforcing that `&self` value outlives the return value,
+Diplomat can ensure that there are no dangling references.

 In the case that this API requires JavaScript bindings, Diplomat would use this
-lifetime relationship to attach an edge from the output to the input that it
+lifetime relationship to hold a reference from the output to the input that it
 borrows from to generate an API that resembles the following:
 ```js
 class Foo {